dtudk/pythonsupport-page/docs/install/macos/manual.rst

     #.

-        Open the Terminal by pressing the "command" and "space" key at the same time, and searching for "terminal".
+        Open the Terminal by pressing the :kbd:`Command+Space` key at the same time, and searching for *Terminal*.

         .. image:: /images/install/MacOS-spotlight-terminal.png
             :width: 300